-For detailed information about courses, subjects and requirements of a particular faculty you should consult the relevant Faculty Handbook.
+For detailed information about courses, subjects, and requirements of a particular faculty you should consult the relevant Faculty Handbook.

-Separate Handbooks are published for the Faculties of Applied Science, Architecture, Arts, Commerce, Engineering, Law, Medicine, Professional Studies, Science (including Biological Sciences and the Board of Studies in Science and Mathematics), the Australian Graduate School of Management (AGSM) and the Board of Studies in General Education.
+Separate Handbocks are published for the Faculties of Applied Science, Architecture, Arts, Commerce, Engineering, Law, Medicine, Professional Studies, Science (including Biological Sciences and the Board of Studies in Science and Mathematics), the Australian Graduate School of Management (AGSM) and the Board of Studies in General Education.

 The Calendar and Handbooks are available from the Cashier's Office.

-The Calendar costs \$5.00 (plus postage and packing, 90 cents).
-The Handbooks vary in cost.
-Applied Science, Architecture, Arts, Commerce, Engineering, Professional Studies, and Sciences are \$3.00.
-Law, Medicine and AGSM are \$2.00.
-Postage is 90 cents in each case, or \$1.20 (\$3.00 interstate) for a complete set of books.
-The exception is General Studies, which is free (80 cents postage).
+The Calendar costs \$5.00 (plus postage \$1.00, interstate \$1.20).

+The Handbooks vary in cost: Applied Science, Architecture, Arts, Commerce, Engineering, Professional Studies, and Sciences are \$3.00.
+Postage is \$1.00 in each case (\$1.20 interstate), Law, Medicine and AGSM are \$2.00.
+Postage is 60 cents in each case (70 cents interstate).